chitreshgoyal1/androidsetup/README.md

-androidsetup
+Android app with phonegap and intellij
 ============

-android project with phonegap and intellij

 Download: